adobe/log-parser/README.md

 These limitations are set with the following System properties:

-- _PROP_LOGPARSER_HEAP_LIMIT_ : Setting a limit above which we log these occurences.
+- _LOGPARSER_HEAP_LIMIT_ : Setting a limit above which we log these occurences.
-- _PROP_LOGPARSER_MEMORY_LIMIT_PERCENTAGE_ : A percentage of the occupied memory in reference to the max memory.
+- _LOGPARSER_MEMORY_LIMIT_PERCENTAGE_ : A percentage of the occupied memory in reference to the max memory.

 We also have the possibility of throwing an exception iin the case of surpassing the memory rules.
-This is activated by setting the System property _PROP_LOGPARSER_EXCEPTION_ON_MEMORY_LIMIT_ to true.
+This is activated by setting the System property _LOGPARSER_EXCEPTION_ON_MEMORY_LIMIT_ to true.

 You can also call the memory guard rails in your own implementation by calling `ParseGuardRails.checkMemoryLimits()`.
 This will check both heap and memory percentage limits.